holozeros/minimal-linux-desktop/Chroot environment/README.md

 ```
 # Building chroot environment

 In this section is different from the lfs-11.0 book.
 Here you need to install all of the chroot environment in the /tools directory.
-Test procedures that are possible but not required are commented out.
-Now start building the base for your chroot environment.
-We recommend that you install each package in stages, but you can also run a long script to install them all at once.
+Test procedures that are possible but not required are commented out.We recommend that you install each package in stages, but you can also run a long script to install them all at once.

 ## BUILD [build-chroot-environment.sh](build_chroot_environment.sh)